merry-bits/DBQuery/README.md

     email, first_name = get_user(123)
 ```

-What is more, if the connection to a database gets lost DBAccess can
+What is more, if the connection to a database gets lost DBQuery can
 automatically try to reconnect up to a specified count of retries:
 ```python
     db = DB(configuration, retry=3)  # retry 3 time to reconnect